Xiangyu-Lou/Red-Wine-Quality-Prediction/README.md

 ## :robot: Models

-*The models are saved and can be found in the `models` directory.*
+*The dataset was split into training and test sets in a 7:3 ratio.
+Each model was validated using 5-fold cross validation to tune hyperparameters.
+The accuracy of the predictions was used as the metric for evaluation.
+The hyperparameters that resulted in the highest accuracy were chosen for the final training of the models.*

-*For a detailed look into the training parameters and testing results for each model, please refer to the corresponding Jupyter notebook files located in the repository.*
+> *For a detailed look into the training parameters and testing results for each model, please refer to the corresponding Jupyter notebook files located in the repository.*

+> *The models are saved and can be found in the `models` directory.*

 ---